 Solar Incentives

-- Adjustable Block Program to support the development of photovoltaic distributed generation projects, traditional community solar projects, community-driven community solar projects, equity eligible contractor projects, and public school projects.
-See Transition Updates.
+- Illinois Shines (the Adjustable Block Program) supports the development of photovoltaic distributed generation projects, traditional community solar projects, community-driven community solar projects, equity eligible contractor projects, and public school projects.

-- Illinois Solar for All Program to support the development of solar energy in traditionally underserved populations.
+- Illinois Solar for All supports the development of solar energy in traditionally underserved populations.

 - Illinois Net Metering policy.